The Age of Continuous Flow Hot Water Heaters

 Absolutely everyone has their own continuous flow these days!

 Kelvinator has also hopped on the continuous flow bandwagon a few years ago.
 This Swedish company owns the American brand Kelvinator.
-Kelvinator has mostly sold direct to some builders.
+Kelvinator has mostly sold directly to some builders.
 I believe this unit is a Takagi.
 I have not been called out to one of these products as of yet, so cannot confirm this.
 My opinion on this is that I would probably stay away from this product until there is a little more market confidence.

 Continuous Flow Hot Water Systems Highlights